Scrawk/Brunetons-Improved-Atmospheric-Scattering/README.md

 * Adds support for the ozone layer, and for custom density profiles for air molecules and aerosols.

 The demo uses a image effect shader as a example of how to use the scattering.
-The sphere rendered and its light shafts or hard coded into the shader as its just a example.
+The sphere rendered and its light shafts are hard coded into the shader as its just a example.
 Some work would be needed to convert this into a practical implementation

 See [home page](https://www.digital-dust.com/single-post/2017/11/13/Brunetons-improved-atmospheric-scattering-in-Unity) for Unity package download.